iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 2. How Compoenent Directive Works and  Different ways of integrating html code and styles in the Component
 3. How we can Import Component as Differnt Variation (As Element, As Attribute, As Class ) in the Correspoding Components
 4. Implement Data Binding in the Angular.
 Understanding String Interpolation in the HTML File
-5. Propert Binding in the Angular, Bing Property to the attributes in teh angular template
+5. Property Binding in the Angular, Bing Property to the attributes in the angular template